MetOffice/lfric_apps/documentation/source/user_guide/checkpointing/lfric_atm_checkpoint.rst

 LFRic atmosphere checkpoint/restart system
 ==========================================

-The LFRic atmosphere can be configured to generate a checkpoint dump at the end of each model run.
+The LFRic atmosphere ``lfric_atm`` application can be configured to generate a checkpoint dump at the end of each model run.
 The checkpoint dump can be read in by a new integration of the model allowing further timesteps to be run.
 The dump is written using XIOS.

 Requesting checkpoint restart
 -----------------------------